LensPlaysGames/Shiftee/README.md

 Once the project is built using CMake, simply open it up and build the VST3 project (or whatever project you are targeting at the moment).

 This will create the `.vst3` that can be loaded by any modern audio plugin host.

+If you are having trouble finding the plugin once built, you are not alone.
+For some reason JUCE defaults it to kind of a crazy path. \
+For me, on Windows 10 using Visual Studio 2022, that path is `Path/To/PluginRepository/build/Shiftee/ShifteePlugin_artefacts/DebugOrRelease/VST3/Shiftee.vst3/Contents/x86_64-win/` \
+Your mileage may vary.